 Elisabeth Sylvan, PhD

-• Ed tech, online and in-person learning communities, maker spaces, educational games, learning to code.
+• Ed tech, online and in-person learning communities, maker spaces, educational games, digital literacy, learning spaces, learning to code.

 • Leadership, research, strategy, partnerships, grant writing, team-building.

 • Human-centered computing, computer supported collaborative learning, computer supported collaborative work, creativity research, the learning sciences.

 • Online communities of creators, social networks and learning, diffusion of ideas in technologically-mediated environments.